fenixwu/reduxExample/README.md

  * counter_b - Add immutable.js.
  * counter_c - Add 'redux-logger' by use applyMiddleware.
  * counter_d - Add 'Redux devTools Extension'.
- * website   - Add 'router'.
+ * website   - Add 'router, middleware - asynchronous requests'.
  ... to be contiuned.

 ## How to demo